Compiled Master Game Guide

 ORDER MARKERSORDER MARKERS

-Each player takes four Order Markers: 1, 2, 3, and X. On each round, you’ll place these on your Army Card(s) to mark the order in which your figures will move and attack.
+Each player takes four Order Markers: 1, 2, 3, and X. In each round, you’ll place these markers on your Army Cards to mark the order in which your figures will move and attack.

 WOUND MARKERS AND DICE

 Place all of the wound markers, 20-sided die and combat dice near the battlefield.
-The combat dice are used as attack dice (rolling for skulls) and also as defense dice (rolling for shields).
+The combat dice are used as attack dice when rolling for skulls, and also as defense dice when rolling for shields.

 GLYPHS